bluesnowman/fphp-saber/README.md

 $object = Unit\Type::instance();
 ````

 Similarly, other data types have more specific singleton methods.
-Amongst these is the `Trit` class, which have singletons for negative one, zero, and positive one.
+Amongst these is the `Trit` data type, which has three singleton methods for negative one, zero, and positive one.

 ````
 $negative = Trit\Type::negative();